tmobile/magentaA11y/_checklist-web/snackbar-toast.md

 - Critical or irrevocable functionality like:
     - Time sensitive actions (ex: Unsend this message)
     - Confirmation of choices (ex: Are you sure you want to send payment?)
+    - Error messages
-- On page load messaging
+- On page load messaging/alerts
   - Performing unexpected actions or alerts on page load is confusing to people using a screenreader

 ## Only use toast to _reinforce_ updates